-Even though the numbers have increased, still rather few of the frozen oocytes have so far been thawed, fertilized and transferred, except for oocyte donation cycles.
+Even though the numbers have increased, still rather few of the cryopreserved oocytes have so far been thawed, fertilized and transferred, except for oocyte donation cycles.
 We can therefore not yet account for the results of those treatments.

-Figure 27.
-Number of cycles with freezing of autologous oocytes.
+Figure 29.
+Number of cycles with freezing of own oocytes.
 Public/private.

-Figure 28.
-Reasons for oocyte freezing.
-Public/private/total.
+Figure 30.
+Reasons for oocyte freezing